-The broad remuneration policy for determining the nature and amount of emoluments of Board members and senior executives of the Company is governed by a Board Remuneration Committee.
-The remuneration committee acts in accordance with a written Remuneration Committee Charter.
-The Remuneration Committee's aim is to ensure the remuneration packages properly reflect directors and executives duties and responsibilities.
-The Committee assesses the appropriateness of the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention and motivation of a high quality Board and executive team.
+The broad remuneration policy for determining the nature and amount of emoluments of Board members and senior executives of the Company is governed by the Board.
+The Board's aim is to ensure the remuneration packages properly reflect directors' and executives' duties and responsibilities.
+The Board assesses the appropriateness of the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention and motivation of a high quality Board and executive team.